Ground cover mapping methodology

 Three main products are available through the ground cover analysis process.
 Data is freely available through a variety of online tools and data sources.

-The Remote Sensing Centre has developed this approach to measuring and monitoring vegetation cover, which measures land cover as percentages of green vegetation cover, non-green vegetation cover (litter, dead vegetation, branches) and bare ground (soil and rock).
-Scientists produce fractional cover images by applying the fractional cover algorithm to Landsat imagery.
-Fractional cover images provide a measure of total vegetation cover – they do not distinguish between over-storey ‘green’ vegetation (i.e. trees and shrubs) and ground layer ‘green’ vegetation (i.e. grasses, herbs, forbs).
+Remote Sensing Scientists measure land cover as percentages of green vegetation cover, non-green vegetation cover (litter, dead vegetation, branches) and bare ground (soil and rock).
+Scientists produce fractional cover images by applying the fractional cover algorithm to satellite imagery.
+However, fractional cover images provide a measure of total vegetation cover – they do not distinguish between over-storey ‘green’ vegetation (i.e. trees and shrubs) and ground layer ‘green’ vegetation (i.e. grasses, herbs, forbs).
+Fractional cover is produced using Landsat imagery from about 1990 to present, and the higher spatial and temporal resolution Sentinel-2 imagery from about 2016 to present.

-The green cover fraction from the fractional cover product can be used to map persistent green cover in the landscape, which often represents woody vegetation.
-While grass and herbaceous vegetation show seasonal effects such as becoming green in response to rainfall and then drying out, woody vegetation such as trees and shrubs tend to stay green over a longer period of time.
-Because of this, the persistent green fraction can be separated from ground cover and herbaceous vegetation through an algorithm comparing patterns of variation over time.
+The green cover fraction from the fractional cover product can be used to map persistent green cover in the landscape.
+This persistent green cover often represents woody vegetation.
+While grass and herbaceous vegetation show seasonal effects such as becoming green in response to rainfall and then drying out, woody vegetation tend to stay green over a longer period of time.
+Because of this, the persistent green fraction can be separated from ground cover through an algorithm comparing patterns of variation over time.
 The persistent green product is helping to understand woody vegetation trends and processes such as encroachment and thickening.
 These processes can affect the grazing potential of land, influence management actions, and have impacts on water quality.

 Ground cover (cover under trees)

-The persistent green product is used with the fractional cover product to produce a ground cover product that does not include over-storey and mid-storey woody vegetation.
+Scientists make a ground cover product without over-storey and mid-storey vegetation by removing the persistent green component from the fractional cover product.
+The approach is calibrated using the national field data set.
 The data derived from this method is called fractional ground cover or simply ground cover.
-The method is being applied operationally for single-date and seasonal imagery.
+The method is being applied operationally for single-date, monthly and seasonal imagery.

 Scarth, P., Byrne, M., Danaher, T., Henry, B., Hassett, R., Carter, J. and Timmers, P. (2006). `State of the paddock: monitoring condition and trend in groundcover across Queensland’ in Proceedings of the 13th Australasian Remote Sensing and Photogrammetry Conference, Canberra, Australia, November 2006.